mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

         action.fail();
     }

-In this method, `action` is the worker attempting to walk onto a wall.
-By telling Bloxley that that attempt should fail, we prevent workers from walking on the wall.
+In this method, `action` is the worker's attempt to walk onto a wall.
+By telling Bloxley that that attempt should fail, we prevent workers from walking on walls.
 Re-run the flash file and have the worker move around.
 You'll notice that it cannot step onto the wall patches.

 ### Step 5: Blocks